austensen/mapreliability/README.md

 <!-- badges: end -->

-This package is a port of [Map Reliabilty Calculator](https://www1.nyc.gov/site/planning/data-maps/nyc-population/geographic-reference.page) Excel-based tool produced by New York City Department of City Planning’s Population Division.
+This package is a port of the [Map Reliabilty Calculator](https://www1.nyc.gov/site/planning/data-maps/nyc-population/geographic-reference.page) Excel-based tool produced by New York City Department of City Planning’s Population Division.